ResearchandDestroy/DorXNG/README.md

 - Brave
 - Startpage
 - Yahoo

+For more information about what search engines SearXNG supports See: [Configured Engines](https://docs.searxng.org/user/configured_engines.html)

 #### Please DO NOT use the DorXNG client application against any public SearXNG instances.